Peanuts-83/ny_restaurants_api/README.md

 The purpose of this app is to provide quick and simple api to support any front-end project related to.

+You can query to collections: restaurants and neighborhoods.
+Routes have been defined to query for one item, a list of items, distinct values on a field, create, update and delete items or fields.

+*A little demo api is also defined, not linked to any database, but connected to local variable for quick testing purpose.*

 ## Fastapi

-Over the fast, intuitive and easy to Doc OpenApi info proviopenapiinitiative, fastapi is totally standard-based giving access to wonderfull [OpenAPI (Swagger)](https://github.com/OAI/OpenAPI-Specification) and [JSON Schema](https://json-schema.org/).
+Over the fast, intuitive and easy way to build your API, fastapi is totally standard-based giving access to wonderfull [OpenAPI (Swagger)](https://github.com/OAI/OpenAPI-Specification) and [JSON Schema](https://json-schema.org/).

-By the way, a friend of mine told me Python was one of the worst code language for heat climate change, because it's not a compiled but interpreted language, low to run and large on space disk use ;) Up your choice to use it or not.
+By the way, a friend of mine told me Python was one of the worst code language for heat climate change, because it's not a compiled but interpreted language, low to run and large on space disk use |:( (his name's Grumpy!)

+Up your choice to use it or not.

 ### Setup project